c1217h03/wildlife_rescue/README.md

 - as a user, I want to have the option to load my donation progress from file.
 - as a user, I want to sign up to my account and add my card details.

+#Instructions for Grader:
+- to add the animal click the "Add To Favorites" button in the animal's page.
+- to remove the animal from your favorites list click the "Remove From Favorites" button in the animal's page.
+- to see the Favorites list, click the "Favorites" button on the sidebar.
+- to donate an amount to an animal, click the "Donate" button in the animal's page, then enter an amount.
+- you can save the state of my project by clicking "Save" button on the sidebar.
+- you can load the project from a file by clicking the "Load" button on the sidebar.